-The Retired Faculty Association’s next lunch will be held at the Omni Hotel at noon on Tuesday, November 14, 2017.
-Our speaker will be J. Jefferson Looney, the Daniel P. Jordan Editor of the Thomas Jefferson Papers at Monticello, who will speak on “Mr. Jefferson Founds a University: When, Where, and How?”
+The Retired Faculty Association’s second lunch of the year was held at the Omni Hotel at noon on Tuesday, November 14, 2017.
+Our speaker was J. Jefferson Looney, the Daniel P. Jordan Editor of the Thomas Jefferson Papers at Monticello, who spoke on “Mr. Jefferson Founds a University: When, Where, and How?”

 Jeff is primarily responsible for the Jefferson Retirement Series.
 Thirteen volumes of this definitive edition of Jefferson’s writings and correspondence between 1809 and 1826 have been published, and a fourteenth is in press.
 The recent and remaining volumes of the Retirement Series will chart the founding of the University of Virginia, with many of the documents published for the first time.
 Jeff was formerly editor and project director of the Dictionary of Virginia Biography, and he is the author or editor of several works on the history of Princeton University.
 Jeff received his Ph.D. in history from Princeton.